laravel-opensource/.github/profile/README.md

-# Welcome to Laravel OpenSource 👋
+# Welcome to Open Sharing 👋

 ## 🙋‍♀️ Who We Are

-Laravel OpenSource is an organization dedicated to forking and recreating open-source projects built on the Laravel framework.
-We don’t just set them up and rebuild them—we also provide detailed video tutorials to help the community easily access and use these projects.
-Our goals are:

-- To deliver fully functional recreations of notable open-source projects.
-- To assist users with step-by-step video installation guides.
+**Open Sharing** is an open-source platform designed for individuals and organizations to collaboratively create and share knowledge—whether it's documentation, blog posts, or technical guides—across all kinds of projects.

+Our mission is:

-- To build a community that shares knowledge and expertise about Laravel.
+- To provide a collaborative space where multiple contributors can publish and maintain content.
+- To support structured, versioned documentation for projects large and small.
+- To foster an open, transparent knowledge-sharing culture for teams, communities, and the broader open-source ecosystem.

 ## 🌈 How We Work

-1. **Fork Projects**: We carefully select and fork high-quality open-source projects.
-2. **Setup & Rebuild**: We recreate the projects in real environments, ensuring everything runs smoothly.
-3. **Video Tutorials**: We record and share detailed videos on installing, configuring, and using the projects.
+1. **Open Collaboration**: Anyone can contribute content to projects—via Git or an intuitive editor UI.
+2. **Structured Content**: Organize documentation, blog posts, and knowledge bases under each project.
+3. **Moderation & Access Control**: Projects can define roles (writer, reviewer, publisher) to ensure quality and trust.
+4. **Open Access or Private Use**: Choose to make your content public, or use Open Sharing as a private knowledge base for your team.

-Check out our forked projects at [our repositories](https://github.com/laravel-opensource).
+Explore community-driven projects and knowledge sharing at [our repositories](https://github.com/opensharing).

 ## 👩‍💻 Resources

-- **Video Tutorials**: Watch them on [our YouTube channel](https://bit.ly/los-channel).
+- **Video Tutorials**: Learn how to use Open Sharing via our [YouTube channel]([https://bit.ly/opensharing-channel](https://www.youtube.com/playlist?list=PL6SpdfukQSTPygDe2LH1LxjKVzwEVF_Dy)).
+- **Templates & Starters**: Get started fast with prebuilt templates for tech blogs, documentation portals, and internal wikis.

 <!--
-- **Documentation**: Find details at [docs.laravel-opensource.org](https://docs.laravel-opensource.org) (replace with actual link).
+- **Documentation**: See usage guides at [docs.opensharing.org](https://docs.opensharing.org) *(replace with actual link)*.
-- **Support**: Contact us at [support@laravel-opensource.org](mailto:support@laravel-opensource.org).
+- **Support**: Contact us at [support@opensharing.org](mailto:support@opensharing.org).
 -->

 ---

-**Join us in exploring and mastering Laravel open-source projects!**
+**Join us in building a shared knowledge network for all projects—open, organized, and accessible.**